Netcentric/accesscontroltool/README.md

 There is a Felix Web Console plugin (at `/system/console/actool`) as well as a Touch UI console (at `/mnt/overlay/netcentric/actool/content/overview.html`) to apply configurations and to inspect previous executions of the tool.
 Additionally there is a [JMX interface](docs/Jmx.md) for some advanced use cases.

-# Applying a AC Tool Configurations
+# Applying AC Tool Configurations

-Best practice is to apply the AC Tool Configuration using the install hook (or startup hook for CS) during your project's software package installation.
+Best practice is to apply AC Tool Configurations using the install hook (or startup hook for Cloud Service) during your project's software package installation.
 See [applying the ACL entries](docs/ApplyConfig.md) for a full list of options.

 # Migration to AC Tool